FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.txt

 Since b456, the "Plugin" struct is renamed (to avoid global namespace pollution), new interface are introduced, and some functions are removed.
 Unmodified library code should compile, but wrappers based on old code might not work as before.

+= Since build 520:
+Based on previous revision b456:
+Merged base version 3.16.0 without functions with suffix "U" and real support for new formats.

 = Since build 456:
 Based on previous revision b431:
 Removed plugin functions: "FreeImage_GetFormatFromFIF", "FreeImage_GetFIFMimeType", "FreeImage_GetFIFExtensionList", "FreeImage_GetFIFDescription", "FreeImage_GetFIFRegExpr", "FreeImage_FIFSupportsReading", "FreeImage_FIFSupportsWriting", "FreeImage_FIFSupportsExportBPP", "FreeImage_FIFSupportsExportType", "FreeImage_FIFSupportsICCProfiles", "FreeImage_FIFSupportsNoPixels", "FreeImage_SetPluginEnabled", "FreeImage_IsPluginEnabled".